 If you get hurt because of another driver’s negligence, you can file a claim with their liability insurance company.
 All motorists in North Carolina must carry car insurance with minimum bodily injury and property damage limits.
 Those limits are supposed to cover the victim’s economic and non-economic damages.

-When someone causes a car wreck that leads to injuries, they automatically become financially responsible.
+When someone causes a car wreck that leads to injuries, they are generally financially responsible.
 Typically, their insurance company will pay for the injured individual’s damages through an insurance claim settlement.
 If you want to file a claim, you should do so right after the crash occurs.
 The sooner you file, the sooner you can win compensation to pay for your expenses.

 The damages available in a car accident claim usually include: